-MINORITY INSTITUTION (MI) (52.226-2) - "Minority Institution" means an institution of higher education meeting the requirements of Section 1046(3) of the Higher Education Act of 1965 (20 U.S.C.1067k, including a Hispanic-serving institution of higher education, as defined in Section 316(b)(1) of the Act (20 U.S.C.
+MINORITY INSTITUTION (MI) (52.226-2) - "Minority Institution" means an institution of higher education meeting the requirements of Section 365(3)) of the Higher Education Act of 1965 (20 U.S.C.1067k, including a Hispanic-serving institution of higher education, as defined in Section 502(a) ) of the Act (20 U.S.C.
 1101a)).

 SMALL DISADVANTAGED (SDB) (52.219.1) – “Small Disadvantage Business Concern” [whether or not also women-owned] means a small business concern owned and controlled by socially and economically disadvantaged individuals that has received certification as a small disadvantaged business concern consistent with 13 CFR 124.1002.